MARYT-Studio/Spellbind/README.md

 _________
 Spellbind is a Minecraft tweak util mod.

-It allows modpack makers to make custom "spells" by following the steps below:
+It allows you to make custom "spells" by following the steps below:
-1. Specify an item ID, `minecraft:apple` for example.
+1. Make a datapack that contains a `spellbind_spells` folder in it.
+All spells will be written in JSON format and be put here.
+2. Specify an item ID. <br>This item should be "usable": You are able to hold your right mouse button to use it.
+Foods or Bows for example.<br>Here we will use `minecraft:apple`.
+3. Specify your spell's attacking distance: how far (in blocks) can your spell reach.<br>It can be a float number, `10.0` for example.
-2. Specify a mob entity ID, `minecraft:zombie` for example.
+4. Specify a mob entity ID, `minecraft:pig` for example, or use `#i_dont_care#` to let your spell to be effective to all types of mobs.
-3. Specify some criteria.
-What I'm planning to implement is, check if the entity has a certain NBT tag.
+5. Specify some other criteria.<br>Now Spellbind provides NBT criterion, let your spell only to be effective to those mobs which has the specific NBT tag.<br>If you do not need this, put `#i_dont_care#` here.
-4. Set a series of actions.
-4 types of action are planned to implement: applying potion effects, executing commands, modifying attributes and manipulating NBT data.
+6. Set a series of actions.
+Presently 4 types of actions are available:<br>a. applying potion effects,<br>b. executing commands,<br>c. modifying attributes<br>d. manipulating NBT data.
-5. Load this configuration.
+7. Execute vanilla `/reload` command.

 After that,
-1. when a player **finishes eating** an apple,
+1. when you **finish eating** an apple,
-2. if he/she is **looking at** a zombie at the moment,
+2. if you are **looking at** a mob, and it is within the range of a spell at the moment,
-3. and the zombie meet the criteria,
+3. and it meets other criteria - now they are entity ID and NBT tag,

-those actions specified in Step 4 will be applied to that zombie.
+4. then you will see those actions specified in Step 4 applied to that mob.
 ______
 ## To-do List
 ### Base Functions
-- [ ] Criteria system
+- [x] 🎉 Criteria system

-- [ ] Action type 1: Applying potion effects
+- [x] 🎉 Action type 1: Applying potion effects

-- [ ] Action type 2: Executing commands
+- [x] 🎉 Action type 2: Executing commands

-- [ ] Action type 3: Modifying attributes
+- [x] 🎉 Action type 3: Modifying attributes

-- [ ] Action type 4: Manipulating NBT data.
+- [x] 🎉 Action type 4: Manipulating NBT data.
 ### Other Functions
 More action types